Curbside lending: Frequently Asked Questions

 A book on hold for you will not be passed along to the next person on the waiting list until you’ve been given ample opportunity to pick it up.
 We have increased the number of days a book is held as we can only accommodate a restricted number of curbside appointments per day.

 We are fast-tracking the decontamination process for returned books with a waiting list, but we are not placing any time pressure on members with in-demand items checked out to their accounts to return them to the Library.
-Please be patient, as certain books may not be returned for some time (should the current borrower be out of the city or country, still confined, or not in good enough health to return books, for example).
+Please be patient, as certain books may not be returned for some time (should the current borrower live far from the Library, or otherwise be unable to return their books at the moment).

 I have a book on hold that I no longer want to borrow.